 This community space opened in 2013 and features Black Box Theater, Vivid Solutions Gallery and other boutique and pop-up spaces.
 Experience an edgy art exhibit, peruse the racks of a vintage shop or see what healthful eats you can munch on from The Art-drenaline Café.
-The Anacostia Arts Center is closed on Mondays.
+Note that the Anacostia Arts Center is closed on Mondays.

 Built in 1959 as a sitting billboard to the long-closed Curtis Brothers Furniture store stands all 19 feet of the Big Chair.
 It has since been refurbished and is arguably one of the most iconic sights in the neighborhood.
 You can find it in all its glory standing on the corner of Martin Luther King Jr. Avenue and V Street SE.

 If you’re visiting around April, you won’t want to miss the Anacostia River Festival, which caps off the three-week-long National Cherry Blossom Festival.
 Be there and enjoy tours through the neighborhood, art projects, live music, fishing workshops and other events celebrating the environment and area.

 Anacostia is especially bike-friendly.
 Rent a bike from Bike and Roll or Capital Bikeshare, and take either the Frederick Douglass Memorial or 11th Street bridges to the east side of the river (anywhere on this Google Bike Map).
 Wind through curves surrounded by verdant foliage, and you’ll feel like you have your very own nature preserve to yourself.
 The bike trail runs all the way to Kenilworth Park & Aquatic Gardens.